 Group sessions occur once a week on Tuesday evenings from 4:15 p.m. to 5:45 p.m.

 Individuals are eligible to participate if they meet the following requirements:

-- Must be between 18 and 45 years of age
+- Age Requirement: Participants should be between 18 and 45 years old.

-- Must be verbal (can speak in full sentences with others)
+- Verbal Ability: Participants must be verbal and capable of engaging in full sentences with others.

-- Must not have violent behaviors or aggressive tendencies
+- Behavioral Expectations: Participants should not exhibit violent behaviors or aggressive tendencies.

 - Cognitive Ability: Participants should have an average or above-average IQ.